D-o-d-o-x/columbus/README.md

 - Subclassing ColumbusEnv and expanding _init_ and overriding _setup_.
 - Using the ColumbusConfigDefined with a desired configuration.
 This makes configuring ColumbusEnvs via ClusterWorks2-configs possible.
 (See configs/example.yaml for an example of how the parameters are supposed to look like (uses yaml format)
+- We now support using units (px, em, ct) in config files, examples can be found in configs/Example_Units.yaml
 - The environments used in my thesis can also be found in configs/

 ##### Some caveats / infos